rickyhorror/Basic_Anime_Encoder/README.md

 This is to be use to encode Anime

-If you want to encode anything else, use something else to enocde it
+If you want to encode anything else, use something else to encode it

 -----